Last Updated: Tuesday, August 25, 2015 12:21 PM

 The Environmental Management Office develops and monitors compliance of policies and procedures; develops, reviews and comments on proposed legislation; is responsible for preparation of departmental environmental reports and action items for the California Transportation Commission (CTC); addresses permit streamlining and environmental productivity; and maintains the Standard Environmental Reference, a compilation of all handbooks, guidance, manuals and policy documents pertaining to environmental compliance at Caltrans.
 The Office Chief is the primary environmental liaison with the FHWA District Operations Chiefs.

-The Office of Interagency Relations manages agreements that provide staff to resource and regulatory agencies for expedited reviews and develops environmental initiatives and procedures to streamline environmental and permit processes.
+DEA Offices manage various interagency agreements that provide staff to resource and regulatory agencies for enhanced services including the development of environmental initiatives and procedures to streamline environmental and permit processes.

 - United States Army Corps of Engineers (USACE)

-- United States Fish and Wildlife Services (FWS)
+- United States Fish and Wildlife Services (USFWS)

-- United States Department of Commerce, National Marine Fisheries Services (NMFS)
+- United States Department of Commerce, National Oceanic and Atmospheric Administration's National Marine Fisheries Services (NOAA)

 - United States Environmental Protection Agency (EPA)